piekarskipiotr/mydiabetes/README.md

 * Food plate (just like shopping cart)

 #### 🎯 TO DO:
+* English language
+* Saving meals
-* Create pre-database of products (Connection via REST-API)
+* Creating a common database of products and meals by users
 * Searching by image

 ## ☄ Download